juliohm1978/docker-dokuwiki/README.md

 # Docker DokuWiki

-A simple docker image with Doku Wiki installed and ready to be used.
+A simple docker image with [DokuWiki](https://www.dokuwiki.org/dokuwiki) installed and ready to be used.

 ## Usage